feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, inflation, unemployment, and major industries."
+#> [1] "Gather current and reliable information about the economic situation in Algeria, including key indicators such as GDP growth, main industries, and challenges."
 #>
 #> [[1]]$response
-#> As of early 2024, Algeria's GDP growth is projected around 3-4%, supported by
+#> As of 2024, Algeria's GDP growth is modest, around 2-3% annually, driven by
-#> oil and gas exports; inflation is moderate at about 5-7%.
-Unemployment remains
-#> high, especially youth unemployment near 25%.
-Major industries include
-#> hydrocarbons (oil and gas), agriculture, and manufacturing.
+#> hydrocarbon exports (oil and natural gas), which constitute over 90% of export
+#> revenues.
+Key challenges include economic diversification, high youth
+#> unemployment, reliance on volatile oil prices, and inflation pressures amid
+#> global economic uncertainties.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE